zimop/MCTSPlayer/wiki-template/AI-Method-3.md

 #### *Disadvantages*

 1. Can be difficult to implement the actual solution.
 The simulation includes simulating the opponents moves aswell, this can be a tricky task, taking into consideration which state should you start the opponent moves from, and dealing with mutable objects.
-2. We still need to go through every node and explore unfavourable actions, which wastes resources and time.
+2. We may need to explore unfavourable actions, which wastes resources and time.
 3. We defined the simulate moves function too simply.
 We run a simulation with the opponent, but we never take into consideration better moves to make so that the opponent will make a worse move.
 Instead we look to only maximize our own reward, without thinking about minimizing the opponents reward.

 ### Future improvements